-- In order to advance into Freshman Composition, a student must receive a grade of at least a C in Composition Review.
+1. In order to advance into Freshman Composition, a student must receive a grade of at least a C in Composition Review.
 To advance into college level mathematics, a student must receive a grade of at least a C in MATH 012 Intermediate Algebra.
 This may necessitate taking MATH 011 and 012 in order to be ready for a college math course.
-Failure to meet the above requirement will mean the class must be repeated the next semester. - Students with 80% attendance at study hall, but who receive a F or W in either Composition Review or Introduction to Intermediate Algebra will be allowed to enroll in classes for the following semester. - Students receiving a D in Composition Review or Introduction/ Intermediate Algebra and at least a C in the other class, may continue the following semester.
-They must, however, repeat the course in which they received a D. - 4.
-If at the end of the second semester the student has not passed both Composition Review and Intermediate Algebra with grades of at least a C, they may not enroll the following semester.
+Failure to meet the above requirement will mean the class must be repeated the next semester.

+2. Students with 80% attendance at study hall, but who receive a F or W in either Composition Review or Introduction to Intermediate Algebra will be allowed to enroll in classes for the following semester.

+3. Students receiving a D in Composition Review or Introduction/ Intermediate Algebra and at least a C in the other class, may continue the following semester.
+They must, however, repeat the course in which they received a D.

+4. If at the end of the second semester the student has not passed Introductory Algebra with a grade of at least a C, he/she may not reenroll until this Algebra requirement has been met.